SteelCompendium/data-md-dse/Bestiary/Monsters/War Dogs/Statblocks/War Dog Tetrarch.md

     distance: 2 burst
     target: Each enemy in the area
     effects:
+      - name: Effect
-      - effect: The tetrarch can jump up to 7 squares before using this ability.
+        effect: The tetrarch can jump up to 7 squares before using this ability.
       - roll: Power Roll + 4
         t1: Push 2; I < 2 frightened (save ends)
         t2: Push 4; I < 3 frightened (save ends)